Switching phones? Here’s a simple step-by-step guide to transfer your eSIM correctly.

 If you have multiple plans choose the plan you want to delete and then click ‘Delete’.

 Transferring an eSIM to a new phone might sound technical at first, but as you can see, the process is usually quick and straightforward - especially if you’re moving between devices on the same operating system.
-Whether you’re upgrading to the latest iPhone, switching to a new Android, or moving between the two, the key is preparation: check compatibility, ensure your software is updated, and confirm your carrier supports eSIM transfers.
+Whether you’re upgrading to the latest iPhone, switching to a new Android, or moving between the two, the key is preparation: check compatibility, ensure your software is updated, and confirm your network supports eSIM transfers.

 As eSIM technology continues to replace traditional SIM cards, knowing how to manage, transfer, and delete your eSIM will make future upgrades much easier.
 Follow the steps outlined above, and you’ll be connected on your new device in no time.
 Don’t forget to trade in your old phone once you’ve finished the transfer.